pita bread:

 Bagels will be our most complicated product.
 They are very chewy on the outside, or at least real ones are.
 That is why you need the high gluten flour.
 To achieve that chewy exterior, the bagels have to be boiled.

-While you should certainly would avoid skin contact at even the 0.15% concentration of the boiling liquid with lye, it is dilute enough to just require rubber gloves for handling the boiled bagels.
+While you should certainly would avoid skin contact at even the very dilute 0.15% concentration of the boiling liquid with lye, it is dilute enough to just require rubber gloves for handling the boiled bagels.
 The pot for the boiling has to be stainless steel because the lye solution will react with aluminum or enamel pots.
 Some YouTube videos suggest using just salt or just malted barley syrup in the boiling solution.
 You will not get the same color or shine from either salt or malted barley syrup.

-Other differences between the course’s bagel recipe and the almost all commercial bakery bagel recipes is a softer dough, from both lower protein content in the flour and from adding more water.
+Another difference between the course’s bagel recipe and the almost all commercial bakery bagel recipes is a softer dough, from both lower protein content in the flour and from adding more water.
 Stiff doughs cannot be shaped into bagels by machine.
 Oddly, even bakeries that do shape their bagels by hand, such as Saint Viateur, are making bagels with softer doughs.
 The machine made bagels run the gamut from a little soft, such as Saint Viateur’s, to very soft, such as those sold by Whole Foods, to as soft as Wonder Bread, such as Linder’s bagels.
 Lastly, almost all commercial bagel bakeries use dough conditioners.
 A bakery based in the Detroit area, New York Bagels, advertises that its only ingredients are flour, water, yeast, and malt barely syrup.
 Bob recommends them.
 The dough conditioners help the finished bagels retain moisture.
 That gives them a longer shelf life.
 Other chemicals in dough conditioners soften the dough to make it more easily worked by machine.
 If you are curious about the chemicals in dough conditioners see:

 https://en.wikipedia.org/wiki/Dough_conditioner#:~:text=Examples%20of%20dough%20conditioners%20include,%2Dcysteine%20HCl%2C%20glycerol%20monostearate%2C